Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 This section will describe the actual FIDO authentication process, that is performed between the EAP-FIDO client and the FIDO authenticator.

-The client will use CTAP {{FIDO-CTAP2}} to communicate with the authenticator.
+The client will use CTAP version 2.0 or above {{FIDO-CTAP2}} to communicate with the authenticator.

 The Relying Party ID is configured or sent by the server.
 For discussion on that see {{openquestions_rpid}}.